CDP vs Marketing Cloud: Why You Probably Need Both in 2026

 Marketing Clouds are good at this.
 Build one campaign, send it across email, SMS, push, whatever, all from the same place.
 Very useful.

 CDPs don’t send campaigns.
 They just make sure every channel has good data.
 CDP = the fuel.
 Marketing Cloud = the engine.
-Need both.
+You need both.

 How They Connect